-Student support services are offered in areas related to transportation, day-care and other areas to help students complete their course.
+Student support services are offered in areas related to transportation, day-care, and other areas to help students complete their course.
 Campus administrators are available to meet with students to provide referrals for those at risk or in need of assistance while enrolled at Ogle School.
 See a member of your campus administration for contact information.
+Note: Ogle School does not offer housing or daycare services.